ARTICLES

 Noboribetsu Grand Hotel

-Noboribetsu Grand Hotel is an accommodation where you can enjoy three types of hot springs, all free-flowing from the source, in its dome-shaped Roman-style bath and garden open-air bath with a waterfall.
-It also features an "Oni Sauna" (Demon Sauna) themed after Noboribetsu's demons, making it popular not only with onsen fans but also with sauna enthusiasts.
+Noboribetsu Grand Hotel is an accommodation where you can enjoy three types of onsen water, all free-flowing from the source, in its dome-shaped Roman-style bath and garden open-air bath with a waterfall.
+It also features an "Oni Sauna" (Demon Sauna) themed after the demons of Noboribetsu, making it a popular onsen hotel not only for onsen fans but also for sauna enthusiasts.

 In addition to the onsen, the Oni Sauna is a must-try.

-The three types of hot springs are sulfur, iron, and saline.
-The sulfur spring is representative of Noboribetsu Onsen and is said to have detoxifying effects, making it effective for chronic skin diseases and joint disorders.
-While there are various types of iron springs, the one at Noboribetsu Grand Hotel is a highly acidic aluminum sulfate spring, known for its strong astringent effect on the skin and mucous membranes.
-The saline spring is said to have excellent heat and moisture retention properties, making it perfect for a final soak before you get out of the bath.
+The three types of onsen water are sulfur, iron, and salt springs.
+The sulfur spring is representative of Noboribetsu Onsen and is said to have detoxifying effects, effective for chronic skin diseases and joint disorders.
+While iron springs generally come in various types, the one at Noboribetsu Grand Hotel is a highly acidic aluminum sulfate spring, characterized by its strong astringent effect on the skin and mucous membranes.
+The salt spring is said to have heat-retaining and moisturizing effects, and it's recommended to take a dip in it as a final touch after enjoying the sulfur and iron springs.

-The garden open-air bath (left) and Oni Sauna (right) in the Hozuki no Yu bath.
+The garden open-air bath (left) and Oni Sauna (right) at Hozuki-no-yu.

-There are two bathing areas, "Hozuki no Yu" and "Rindo no Yu," which are rotated between men and women.
-On odd-numbered days, Hozuki no Yu is for women and Rindo no Yu is for men; on even-numbered days, it's the reverse.
+There are two types of bathing areas, "Hozuki-no-yu" and "Rindo-no-yu," which are rotated between men and women.
+On odd-numbered days, women use Hozuki-no-yu and men use Rindo-no-yu, and on even-numbered days, it's the reverse.
 The switch happens daily during the closing time from 2:30 AM to 3:30 AM.

-Both Hozuki no Yu and Rindo no Yu feature a spacious, dome-shaped Roman-style indoor bath.
-In the large central circular bath, you can enjoy the saline spring, while three smaller baths around the perimeter offer sulfur, iron, and saline springs, respectively.
-The outdoor garden baths have different atmospheres.
-At Hozuki no Yu, you can soak in a rock bath with sulfur water while watching a waterfall.
-At Rindo no Yu, you can enjoy a sulfur spring in a stone-themed open-air bath, as well as a saline spring in a cypress bath.
+Both Hozuki-no-yu and Rindo-no-yu feature a spacious, dome-shaped Roman-style grand bath for their indoor sections.
+You can enjoy the salt spring in the large circular bath in the center, and the sulfur, iron, and salt springs in three smaller baths around the perimeter.
+The outdoor garden baths have different atmospheres in each section.
+At Hozuki-no-yu's garden bath, you can soak in a sulfur spring rock bath while watching a waterfall.
+Meanwhile, at Rindo-no-yu's garden bath, you can enjoy a sulfur spring in a stone-themed open-air bath, as well as a salt spring in a cypress bath.

 The dome-shaped Roman-style grand bath.

-Another great feature is the private family onsen bath, available for reservation.
-It's perfect for families, couples, or anyone who prefers privacy.
-The water here is a saline spring, and it can accommodate up to four people at a time (reservations required).
+Furthermore, the hotel offers a private family onsen bath for rent.
+It's recommended for those who want to bathe exclusively with family or a partner, or for those who prefer privacy.
+The water quality here is a salt spring.
+It can accommodate up to four people at a time (reservations required).

-In the Oni Sauna, you can enjoy alternating between hot and cold baths in the "Aka-no-Kama" and "Ao-no-Kama" cauldrons.
+In the Oni Sauna, you can enjoy alternating between hot and cold baths with the "Red Demon's Cauldron" and "Blue Demon's Cauldron."

-The popular Oni Sauna is located in the Hozuki no Yu bath.
-It's a demonically hot auto-löyly sauna set at 110°C. It features a cypress cold water bath using stream water at around 16°C. Additionally, there are two cauldron baths: the "Aka-no-Kama" (Red Cauldron) hot bath at 43-44°C and the "Ao-no-Kama" (Blue Cauldron) cold water bath, perfect for alternating hot and cold bathing.
-You're sure to reach a state of blissful relaxation, or "totonou," demon-style.
+The popular Oni Sauna is located in Hozuki-no-yu.
+It's an auto-löyly style sauna heated to a devilishly high 110°C. There's a cypress cold water bath using mountain stream water at about 16°C, as well as a hot water cauldron bath "Aka-oni no Kama" (Red Demon's Cauldron) at 43-44°C and a cold water cauldron bath "Ao-oni no Kama" (Blue Demon's Cauldron), allowing you to enjoy alternating hot and cold bathing.
+You're sure to reach a state of bliss, demon-style.

 A 10-tatami-mat Japanese-style room.
-Various sizes and types are available, including 16-mat rooms.
+Various sizes and types are available, such as 16-mat rooms.

-Guest rooms include several types of Japanese and Western-style rooms of varying sizes and capacities, as well as rooms with private open-air baths, special suites, and VIP rooms.
-You can choose a room that suits your travel style, whether it's a trip for two, a family vacation, or a group outing.
+Guest rooms include several types of Japanese and Western-style rooms of different sizes and capacities, as well as rooms with private open-air baths, special rooms, and VIP rooms.
+You can choose a room that suits your travel style and preferences, whether it's a trip for two, a family vacation, or a group outing.

-A premium Western-style room: the Suite Room with a scenic bath.
+A higher-grade Western-style room: the Suite Room with a scenic bath.

 A spread of seasonal ingredients.

-A unique feature of the buffet is the sweets workshop.
-The moist and fluffy Baumkuchen cake baked in the workshop is exquisite!
-It's a must-try dessert.
+A unique feature of the buffet venue is its sweets workshop.
+The moist and fluffy Baumkuchen baked in the workshop is exquisite!
+It's a must-try item.

 Baumkuchen from the sweets workshop.

-Depending on the accommodation plan, you can also choose a set course meal at a restaurant instead of the buffet.
-Options like the "Kani Gozen" (crab feast) or the "Oiwai no Zen" (celebration meal) are perfect for those who want a more relaxed and quiet dining experience.
+Depending on the accommodation plan, you can also choose to have a set meal at a dining hall instead of the buffet for dinner.
+Options like the crab-filled "Kani Gozen" or the "Oiwai no Zen" for special occasions are recommended for those who want a quiet and relaxed dining experience.

 ※Photos courtesy of Noboribetsu Grand Hotel